-Go Ahead Senior Tour Consultant Jamie found so much to love on her most recent Go Ahead tour, Myanmar: A Cultural Journey through Burma.
+Go Ahead Senior Tour Consultant Jamie found so much to love on her tour of Myanmar.
 While the warmth of the country could be felt in everything from the kind smiles of the locals to the breeze of the balmy air, there was one thing that truly took her breath away: the sunsets.
 Here, she shares her stunning photos from the awe-inspiring adventure, and tells you about the best spots to watch the sunset in Myanmar.

 I had the pleasure of experiencing Myanmar on my third Go Ahead tour.
 This was my first time traveling to Asia and the country did not disappoint!
 I felt, in many ways, as if I’d gone back in time to a simpler way of life; I hadn’t been anywhere like it.
 It was in Myanmar that I met some of the warmest, kindest people you can imagine.
 Not only were the locals wonderful, but so were the landscapes—I saw so many amazing sunsets.
 Here are two places to go for views that are particularly spectacular.